ilyakaznacheev/abap-best-practice/README.md

 ## Language and Translation

+How to make application ready for internationalization and localization

 ### Do not hardcode texts

 Never write texts as inline text literals - they are difficult to find and not possible to translate.
 Use message class or text symbol instead.